chrisvugrinec/azure-packer-demo/README.md

 - Needs to run Docker and be able to build and publish images to an ACR
 - Needs to be able to connect and deploy to the K8 environment

+Optional Quality Assurance measurements could be:
+- Connectivity; the configured buildagent is the only vm which is able to access the deployment environments (for eg prod/acc).
+- Trusted repos; the buildagent could be configured to use only trusted repositories
+- Code scanning; the buildagent can be configured to run certain code quality tasks and vulnarability assesments

 ## Localhost Buildagent

 ![](pics/2019-06-19-14-15-30.png)

 This demonstrates how to setup a buildagent on your localmachine.
 Vagrant is repsonsible for packaging the desired machine into a Virtualbox image that can run on any local development machine.
 The machine is provisioned with an Ansible cookbook.
 The sourcecode for this can be found [here](https://github.com/chrisvugrinec/azure-packer-demo/tree/master/buildagent/vagrant)
+NB: Packer can create Vagrant Images as well, however for using Vagrant for this is way easier.

 In order to run this do the following:
 - Checkout the sourcecode and cd into the vagrant folder (the folder where the Vagrantfile resides)